ahouhpuc/ahouhpuc.github.io/teams.markdown

 ### Coed 2

-Fun & Win team playing in 2nd national division in France.
+Second elite mixed team, also playing in the french first division!

 ### Coed 3

+Fun & Win team playing in 3rd national division in France.

+### Coed 4

-Our club boasts enough players for a second mixed team playing in division 2.
+Our club boasts enough players for a fourth mixed team playing in regional division.